bgschiller/winnow/docs/valuetypes.rst

 relative_date
 ^^^^^^^^^^^^^

 Relative date values are also strings, but they're things like ``"last_30_days"`` and ``"current_month"``.
-I'm not very happy with how these are designed, so please open an issue if you have advice.
-They will likely change in a future version.
+I'm not very happy with how these are designed, so they will likely change in a future version.
+Please let me know if you have any advice.
+Maybe there's already a standard way to refer to intervals of time that aren't anchored to a particular day?

 .. code-block:: python